 Adidas Lowertree SPZL History

 In 2014, Adidas formed the Spezial team that specializes in re-introducing some silhouettes from the Three Stripes' archives.
-The brand assigned two passionate Adidas collectors, namely Gary Aspden and Mike Chetcuti, to curate the iconic designs of shoes and apparel that represent the rich history Adidas and its impact to the sneaker culture.
+The brand assigned two passionate Adidas collectors, namely Gary Aspden and Mike Chetcuti, to curate the iconic designs of shoes and apparel that represent the rich history Adidas and its impact on the sneaker culture.

 The Adidas Spezial unveiled the Summer of Love collection in early 2018 for their Spring/Summer collection.
 This line up was formed to pay homage to the 30th year celebration of the rave culture and the acid house parties prominent in the 80s.
-This collection is composed of vibrant silhouettes inspired from the profile from the Adidas' archives.
+This collection is composed of vibrant silhouettes inspired by the profile from the Adidas' archives.

 As a follow up to the feat of the Summer of Love capsule, the brand launched another line up for their Autumn/Winter 2018 called the 'Acid Winter' collection.
 This series was unveiled in September 2018 and is composed of a throng of footwear, apparel, and accessories to celebrate the 30th year of the 80s house music subgenre.
 The Adidas Spezial team dipped into the archives to re-create silhouettes into a modernized concept, such as the Munchen Super SPZL, Indoor Comp SPZL, Punstock SPZL, and the Lowertree SPZL.